 We're looking for applicants who already like reading very widely and thinking and working independently, and who will enjoy the challenge of researching and writing an essay each week on a new topic or author.
 We also want to make sure that the people we admit will be able to respond to the bigger conceptual issues that are raised by the literature they read, as well as being interested in developing the skills of close verbal analysis required by Practical Criticism.

 You are expected to be well on the way to achieving very good academic results at sixth-form, and we require you to have A Level/IB Higher Level English Literature or English Literature and Language (or equivalent).
 We interview all suitably qualified applicants.

-To help us in this process we also ask you to submit two recent school essays, and all applicants to Cambridge also sit the same, centrally-set Admissions Test, the ELAT.
-You will be sent any information you need about the ELAT and about the essays you submit when you are invited to interview.
+To help us in this process we also ask you to submit two recent school essays, and all applicants to Cambridge also sit the same, centrally-set Admissions Test, the CELAT.
+Submitted essays must be completed as part of your normal course of study, not extracurricular competitions or courses, and, ideally, marked by a teacher.
+We ask you to submit work that you are proudest of, reflects your research interests, and inspires you.
+You will be sent any information you need about the CELAT when you are invited to interview.
 We look at each part of every application very closely when we decide whether to offer an applicant a place.

 Here are some comments from current and past Caius English students, giving their views of the course and Caius as a place to study it: